Yagisan/Sim-Settlements-City-Plans/README.md

 Missing mods will result in missing structures, including residences, walkways, walls and roofs.
 This is not a bug.

 * [Workshop Rearranged](https://www.nexusmods.com/fallout4/mods/16181) ( WorkshopRearranged.esp )
+* [G2M - Workshop](https://www.nexusmods.com/fallout4/mods/17088) ( g2m_Workshop_Nexus.esp )
 * [Thematic and Practical](https://www.nexusmods.com/fallout4/mods/16207) ( Thematic and Practical.esp )
 * [Kraggles Structures](https://www.nexusmods.com/fallout4/mods/28588) ( Kraggles - Structures.esp )

-### Required Decorartion Mods
+### Required Decoration Mods
-Required Decorartion Mods are additional mods used for landscaping and decoration.
+Required Decoration Mods are additional mods used for landscaping and decoration.
 To ensure the city plan looks as intended, you should have them installed.
 Missing mods will result in missing items and missing landscaping.
 This is not a bug.

 * [CREAtive Clutter](https://www.nexusmods.com/fallout4/mods/20782) ( CREAtiveClutter.esp )
 * [Do It Yourshelf](https://www.nexusmods.com/fallout4/mods/14532) ( dinoshelf.esp )
 * [Modular Kitchen](https://www.nexusmods.com/fallout4/mods/17141) ( Evan_Modular Kitchen.esp )

-### Suggested Building Mods
+### Suggested Decoration Mods
-Suggested Building Mods are additional mods used for landscaping and decoration.
+Suggested Decoration Mods are additional mods used for landscaping and decoration.
 To ensure the city plan looks as intended, you should have them installed.
 Missing mods will result in missing items and missing landscaping.
 This is not a bug.

 * [Old World Radio](https://www.nexusmods.com/fallout4/mods/9048) ( OWR.esp )